Rogue Trooper: Plot synopsis

-In a lighter moment during the Fort Neuro series, Rogue is shown to have difficulty breathing when in a staff car full of officers from the "Rom" sector, who in anticipation of a good night out with the neighbouring "Scan" sector, have applied too much aftershave.
+In a lighter moment during the Fort Neuro series, Rogue is shown to have difficulty breathing when in a staff car full of officers from the "Rom" sector, who in anticipation of a good night out with the neighboring "Scan" sector, have applied too much aftershave.

 The Biochips are infected by a latent malady unknowingly contracted whilst passing through the Neverglades area of Nu Earth.
 The unnamed condition renders them susceptible to "Enzyme E dysfunction", which causes their newly re-gened bodies to disintegrate, leaving only their bio-chips.

 Historical influences

-Many elements of the Rogue back-story were inspired by World War II, the American Civil War and the Cold War.
+Many elements of the Rogue back-story were inspired by World War II, The Vietnam War, the American Civil War and the Cold War.
 Norts (Northerner Unionists) fought against generally less-well equipped Southers (Southern Confederates), and several battles were referenced, such as the First Battle of Bull Run, which was retold as the "Battle of Mek-Bull Run".
 The Norts appear totalitarian in nature.
 While their uniforms have Nazi connotations their dialect and names are mostly quasi-Slavic, as if they represented a futuristic version of the Soviet Bloc, although there is some usage of German names as well, for example General Vagner, Admiral Torpitz (a play on the German admiral Tirpitz).
 Their conduct and methods of waging war are also more barbaric than those of the comparatively civilised Southers.
 Although as the series develops the Southers are also shown committing comparably immoral acts as well.
 "Genetic Infantryman" is a direct homage to the supposed "Government Issue" tag that American troops were nicknamed after.